qualiaMachine/deep-learning-intro/_episodes/02-keras.md

 We want to know how well it will perform in a realistic prediction scenario, measuring performance will also come back when tuning the hyperparameters.

-We have created a test set during the data preparation stage which we will use now to create a confusion matrix.
+We have created a test set (i.e. y_test) during the data preparation stage which we will use now to create a confusion matrix.

 ### Confusion matrix